AntonelliLab/seqcap_processor/README.md

 **Andermann T.**, Cano Á., Zizka A., Bacon C., Antonelli A. 2018.
 SECAPR — A bioinformatics pipeline for the rapid and user-friendly processing of targeted enriched Illumina sequences, from raw reads to alignments.
 PeerJ 6:e5175.
 DOI: 10.7717/peerj.5175.

-Faircloth BC.
-2015.
-PHYLUCE is a software package for the analysis of conserved genomic loci. bioRxiv. doi: 10.1101/027904.
+Brant C. Faircloth, PHYLUCE is a software package for the analysis of conserved genomic loci, Bioinformatics, Volume 32, Issue 5, 1 March 2016, Pages 786–788, https://doi.org/10.1093/bioinformatics/btv646